raspberrypilearning/our-beat/en/step_4.md

 --- task ---

 12. **Test**:
-- Shake the micro:bit to pause the music and show a sleepy face..
+- Shake the micro:bit to pause the music and show a sleepy face
-- Shake again to start.
+- Shake again to start
 --- /task ---

 Share your tune with us!